THE POWER OF ACTIVE PARTICIPATION IN THE CITY

 Workshop participants were given the chance to imagine how, in fact, they can use this kind of technology to enrich their own public spaces and bring enhanced meanings to their environments.

-If you were unable to join us for this event, but would like to participate in future workshops and/or have ideas for a potential workshop, please contact Ron Mallis at ron.mallis@bostonapp.org.
+If you were unable to join us for these or other events, but would like to participate in future workshops and/or have ideas for a potential workshop, please contact Ron Mallis at ron.mallis@bostonapp.org.

 APP/LAB ACHIEVEMENTS TO DATE